matsuktake/furima-36867/README.md

 ### Association

-- belongs_to : prototype
+- belongs_to :items
-- belongs_to : user
+- belongs_to :user